g1en1995/LearningFlask/Enrollment_FullStack/ReadMe.md

 A Full stack web application using Flask and MongoDB.
-The website has functionality for Registration, login, logout, course enrollment.
+The website has functionality for User registration, login, logout, course enrollment.